 Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments or dispositions are listed below:

-- Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - Model and nurture intellectual vitality
+These professional commitments or dispositions are 1) Engage in responsible and ethical professional practices, 2) Contribute to collaborative learning communities 3) Demonstrate a commitment to diversity and 4) Model and nurture intellectual vitality.